bookmarkkeep/bookmarkkeep-issues/README.md

 - No page-content access required
 - No third-party API calls required

+## Data & Sync

+- Tags are stored in local extension storage on the device/profile where they were created.
+- Bookmark rules are stored in extension sync storage when available, with local-storage fallback.
+- Uninstalling can remove local extension data, including tags and rules.
+- If browser account sync is unavailable or disabled, synced data may not be recoverable after uninstall.

 ## Detailed Feature Breakdown

 ### Bookmark Tree & Organization